 If you have broken a term deposit during the year, there may be "negative interest" to account for.
 This is interest repaid on a term deposit.
 This may reduce the amount of interest to declare on the tax return.

-If the term deposit was broken in full, or it was business-related, deduct the negative interest from the gross interest shown on the RWT withholding certificate (IR15 or equivalent statement).
+If the term deposit was broken in full, or it was businessrelated, deduct the negative interest from the gross interest shown on the RWT withholding certificate.